 Advertising became a whole movement when it came to radio and television in the early 1900s.
 Since it was speaking to people directly through their radios and TVs, it felt more personalized to them.

 Advertising first hit the radio in 1922.
-Direct selling was prohibited at the time, so radio host H.M.
+Radio host H.M.
 Blackwell created his own “indirect direct” method — a 10-minute talk about the virtues of living a carefree life at the Hawthorne Court Apartments in Jackson Heights, Queens.
 The cost for a 10-minute time slot was $50.

 Personalization took another big leap in 1930 when Rosser Reeves introduced the idea of a unique selling proposition.
 Since a USP (aka unique value proposition) describes how your business will solve a customer’s problem, it should be very specific and highly personalized to the customer to differentiate your brand.